History of the Institute

 In May 1996, the foremost scholar of 19th-century Dutch American studies, Dr. Robert P. Swierenga, joined our staff.
 A Chicago native and friend of Peter Huizenga, Swierenga took early retirement from his post as professor of history at Kent State University in Ohio to accept appointment as the A. C. Van Raalte Research Professor and adjunct professor of history.

 Karen Schakel joined the staff in September 1997 as office manager and editorial assistant.
 She served faithfully and with high distinction until her death in December 2009.
-In April 2010, JoHannah Smith joined the institute as Karen’s successor; she was promoted to editorial associate in 2015.
+In April 2010, JoHannah M. Smith joined the institute as Karen’s successor; she was promoted to project editor in 2018.

-In fall 2003 we launched the Visiting Research Fellows Program, with Dr. Hans Krabbendam of the Roosevelt Study Center, Middelburg, the Netherlands, and Dr. Lynn Winkels Japinga, associate professor of religion at Hope College, as the first two fellows.
-Every year since then, we have welcomed fellows from near and far to carry on research on topics consistent with the institute’s mission.
+In fall 2003, we launched the Visiting Research Fellows Program with Dr. Hans Krabbendam of the Roosevelt Study Center, Middelburg, the Netherlands, and Dr. Lynn Winkels Japinga, associate professor of religion at Hope College, as the first two fellows.
+Almost every year since then, we have welcomed fellows from near and far to carry on research on topics consistent with the institute’s mission.

 In 2007 Jack Nyenhuis founded the Van Raalte Press as a division of Hope College and the publishing arm of the institute.
-To date the Van Raalte Press has published over a dozen books under its own aegis, fully researched and scholarly, and several more in cooperation with the William B. Eerdmans Publishing Co. as part of the Historical Series of the Reformed Church in America, with Don Bruggink as general editor since 1968.
+To date, the Van Raalte Press has published over two dozen books under its own aegis, fully researched and scholarly, and several more in cooperation with the William B. Eerdmans Publishing Co. as part of the Historical Series of the Reformed Church in America, with Don Bruggink as general editor from 1968 to 2018.

-In recent years, two more senior research fellows have been added to the institute.
+In recent years, three more senior research fellows have been added to the institute.
 Dr. Henk Aay, professor emeritus of geography and environmental studies and Meijer Chair Emeritus in Dutch Language and Culture, Calvin College, joined in September 2013, following a year as a visiting research fellow.
-Dr. Donald A. Luidens, professor emeritus of sociology, Hope College, began his tenure in January 2016, also following his visiting fellowship during the previous academic year.
+Dr. Donald A. Luidens, professor emeritus of sociology, Hope College, began his tenure in January 2016, also following his visiting fellowship of the previous academic year.
+He became director of the institute in 2019.
+And Paul Heusinkveld, son of medical missionaries in Arabia and India, who served eight overseas postings with the Department of State, joined the institute in 2017 and became a senior research fellow in 2021.

-After 13 years of focused and visionary leadership, Jack Nyenhuis in September 2015 turned the directorship of the institute over to Dr. Dennis N. Voskuil, president emeritus and DeWitt Professor Emeritus of Church History, Western Theological Seminary.
-Jack has retained the position of editor-in-chief of the Van Raalte Press and continues to serve as a senior research fellow, working as coauthor and editor of the college’s sesquicentennial publication, An Enduring Hope: A Sesquicentennial History of Hope College, 1866–2016.
+After 13 years of focused and visionary leadership, Jack Nyenhuis in September 2015 turned the directorship of the institute over to Dr. Dennis N. Voskuil, president emeritus and DeWitt Professor Emeritus of Church History, Western Theological Seminary, for two years, until he was called by the college to serve as interim president.
+Jack has retained the position of editor-in-chief of the Van Raalte Press and continues to serve as a senior research fellow under the current directorship of Donald A. Luidens.
+Nyenhuis coauthored and edited Hope College at 150: Anchored in Faith, Educating for Leadership and Service in a Global Society (Van Raalte Press, 2019).

-Building upon the solid foundation of our first two decades and with the benefit of our handsome facilities, we have charted a direction for the future that is a logical trajectory from the early vision for this center of research and writing.
-The vision and dedication of the staff, the support of the Huizenga family and the gift of Dr. and Mrs. Theil have helped to make the Van Raalte Institute a significant center for scholarly research and publication.
+Building upon the solid foundation of our first twenty-five years, and with the benefit of our handsome facilities, we have charted a direction for the future that is a logical trajectory from the early vision for this center of research and writing.
+The vision and dedication of the staff, the support of the Huizenga family, recent gifts from new supporters and the gift of Dr. and Mrs. Theil have all worked to make the Van Raalte Institute a significant center for scholarly research and publication.

 Theil Research Center9 East 10th StreetHolland, MI 49423